Skip to content

 • Xero offers superior RTI compliance features - Automatic Real Time Information submissions included, while QuickBooks charges extra for advanced compliance tools

-• QuickBooks excels for established accounting users - 85% of existing QuickBooks customers find payroll integration seamless versus switching to Xero
+• QuickBooks excels for established accounting users - existing QuickBooks bookkeeping users get the most seamless payroll integration by staying in the QuickBooks ecosystem

 Quick Comparison

 Both platforms require an accounting subscription plus a payroll add-on.
-QuickBooks has two payroll tiers (Core and Advanced).
+QuickBooks Payroll comes in three tiers (Core, Premium and Elite).
 Xero includes payroll as a single add-on on eligible plans.

 QuickBooks PayrollXero Payroll